This post may contain affiliate links. Please read our disclosure policy.

 The meatloaf was tender and potatoes always come out amazing!
 It’s my favorite way to make Mashed Potatoes too!
 And speaking of comfort Creamy Mac and Cheese is the bomb made in this!

-How to make Meatloaf in the Instant Pot
+How to Cook Meatloaf in Instant Pot

 a closeup of the raw ingredients for this instant pot meatloaf and potatoes